renovate-bot/khulnasoft-lab-_-vulx/docs/docs/scanner/secret.md

 # Secret Scanning

-Trivy scans any container image, filesystem and git repository to detect exposed secrets like passwords, api keys, and tokens.
+Vul scans any container image, filesystem and git repository to detect exposed secrets like passwords, api keys, and tokens.
 Secret scanning is enabled by default.

-Trivy will scan every plaintext file, according to builtin rules or configuration.
+Vul will scan every plaintext file, according to builtin rules or configuration.
 There are plenty of builtin rules:

 - AWS access key
 - GCP service account